ifwe/bruce/doc/design.md

 ### Message Batching

 Batching is configurable on a per-topic basis.
-Specifically, topics can be configured with individual batching thresholds that consist of any combination of the following limits:
+Specifically, topics may be configured with individual batching thresholds that consist of any combination of the following limits: